Tissue Expander and Implant-Based Reconstruction

 Although your treatment plan may call for a two-stage tissue expander-implant breast reconstruction or revision surgery following a direct implant procedure to achieve your desired results, requiring you to wait some time, they can look forward to an outcome that allows them to feel whole again.

-Dr. Craig has the honor of witnessing patients who initially walk into their Houston office during, perhaps, the most difficult and trying time in their lives, transform into vibrant, confident women who go on to fully enjoy their lives again.
+Dr. Fusi and Dr. Craig have the honor of witnessing patients who initially walk into their Houston office during, perhaps, the most difficult and trying time in their lives, transform into vibrant, confident women who go on to fully enjoy their lives again.
 As plastic surgeons, being able to help these women is a tremendously rewarding and satisfying experience.
 Establishing open, transparent, and genuinely meaningful connections with their patients ensure that your goals, needs, and feelings are fully understood and help patients better achieve positive outcomes.

 What Qualifications Should My Plastic Surgeon Have?